How To Cook Eggs in an Electric Pressure Cooker

 Large bowl half-filled with cold water and ice

-- Add 3 to 12 eggs: I usually cook 12 eggs at a time.
+Add 3 to 12 eggs.
+Add as few as 3 or as many as 12 eggs at a time.

-- Remember: You will need to do a little experimentation on the right time for you and your taste.
+General guidelines: You will need to do a little experimentation on the right time for you and your taste.
 These are general guidelines, but may vary slightly depending on your machine, your preferences, and how many eggs you are cooking at once.

-- Have a stovetop pressure cooker?
+Stovetop pressure cooking: Have a stovetop pressure cooker?
 Check out Laura’s links above for more info on cooking eggs in a stovetop cooker.